 Don't be so sure that it is too late in the season for fleas.
 I am in Wisconsin and just had to flea bomb my house yesterday because they were so bad.
 When we went to the vet to get flea medicine for our puppy they said this has been one of the worst years for fleas.

 A few years I had a flea problem that quickly got out of hand.
 Money was too tight for an exterminator so I did some (quick) research.
 I discovered that the easiest way to kill fleas was to spread 20 Mule Team Borax on the carpet, the furniture, under the beds...wherever a flea might hide.
-The directions are easy: sprinkle it on, brush it into the carpet with a broom, and leave it there 24 hours.
-After that time you vacuum it up and the flea problem is gone.
-I was amazed that it worked so quickly and efficiently.

 If not fleas, is it an allergy to something in the carpet?